ciresnave/scrolling_window_pattern_matcher/README.md

 - Support for overlapping matches (per-pattern control)
 - Callback invocation on match (per-pattern)
 - No unnecessary trait bounds: PartialEq is only required for value-based patterns
+- Accepts Vec, slice, or array for both window and patterns (no manual conversion needed)

 ## Usage: Value/Mixed Patterns with Multiple Patterns